14 of the Best Dog-Friendly Boat Cruises in Australia

 Many companies that hire out small boats permit dogs to join you on board; after all, they’ll probably be cleaned out after being used for fishing or swimming.
 Some companies state on their websites that pets are allowed on their boats or contact them directly to find out.

-GoBoat hires out electric picnic boats in Brisbane, Canberra, Geelong, Gold Coast, Melbourne and Sydney, with no boat license required.
-Dogs are allowed on all boats except for the Luxe boats in Canberra.
+GoBoat hires out electric picnic boats in Brisbane, Canberra, Gold Coast, Melbourne and Sydney, with no boat license required.
+Dogs are allowed on all boats except for the Luxe boats in Canberra and Melbourne.
 Book a boat for between one and three hours, then BYO picnic!

 GoBoat Picnic Boats